HigherOrderCO/Kind/DOCUMENTATION.md

 Elementary Affine Calculus (EAC), which is itself a terminating subset of the lambda-calculus with great computational characteristics.
 In particular, EAC is compatible with the most efficient version of the optimal reduction algorithm [citation].
-This is important because, while asymptically optimal, most implementations of the algorithm carry an extra, significant constant overhead caused by a book-keeping machinery.
-This made them too slow in practice, decreasing interest on the area.
+This is important because, while asymptotically optimal, most implementations of the algorithm carry an extra, significant constant overhead caused by a book-keeping machinery.
+This made them too slow in practice, decreasing interest in the area.
 By relying on EAC, we can avoid the book-keeping overhead, making it much faster than all alternatives.
-Below is a table comparing the amount of native operations (graph rewrites) required to reduce λ-terms in other implementations and Formality:
+Below is a table comparing the number of native operations (graph rewrites) required to reduce λ-terms in other implementations and Formality:

  Term | GeomOpt | GeomImpl | YALE | IntComb | Formality